Bankruptcy Lawyer Process

 Our bankruptcy attorneys will draft your legal paperwork and ensure that all necessary documentation will be made available to you.
 So that you will be aware of your case status, you shall be kept constantly involved throughout the bankruptcy process.

-Step 1 – Meet with Our Qualified Attorneys to Discuss Your Case
+Step 1 – Meet with Our Qualified Washington Bankruptcy Lawyers to Discuss Your Case

 The first step in the process is to give us a call and schedule a free no obligation consultation with our office.
 During your consultation your attorney will discuss your financial concerns and future financial goals to determine whether bankruptcy is appropriate in your case, and if appropriate determine the type of bankruptcy you should file.